 Anglia Ruskin's Residential Service is a fantastic resource provided by the university.
-Their website offers a wide range of useful information, including a page on private rented accommodation.
+Their website offers a wide range of useful information, including a page on private rented accommodation- see page 22/23.
 This page has a wealth of recommended resources, including the 'House Hunter Guide' and 'Assured Shorthold Tenancies - a Guide for Tenants'.

-- The Residential Service have a specialist Tenancy Support Team who can help you to find accommodation. - They provide a property listings site called StudentPad that lets you search for houses, flats and rooms in Cambridge, Chelmsford and Peterborough.
+• The Residential Service have a specialist Tenancy Support Team who can help you to find accommodation.

+They provide a property listings site called StudentPad - see page 22/23. that lets you search for houses, flats and rooms in Cambridge, Chelmsford and Peterborough.
 You can also find housemates here!
-You will need a password which you can request from Residential Services. - They also runs an Accommodation Fair which usually happens once a year in spring.
-You can find out more via the Residential Service's website!
+You will need a password which you can request from Residential Services.

+They also runs an Accommodation Fair which usually happens once a year in spring.
+You can find out more via the Residential Service's website - see page 22/23.

 There are a number of websites that allow you to search for properties.
-See the full list of letting agencies that are happy to rent to students in Cambridge and Chelmsford on websites such as Rightmove or SpareRoom.
+See the full list of letting agencies that are happy to rent to students in Cambridge and Chelmsford on websites such as Rightmove or SpareRoom-- see page 22/23.

-Students at ARU London can access accommodation support via ARU London's website.
+Students at ARU London can access accommodation support via ARU London's website - see page 22/23.
 The website also lists ARU London's preferred housing provider partners.